Advertisement

 What is the home battery subsidy?

-Delivered through the existing Small-Scale Renewable Energy Scheme, the Labor government’s new Cheaper Home Batteries Program will see Labor reduce the price of home batteries by 30%.
-The subsidy will be available to those households who already have solar panels, as well as those who are yet to to install their solar and battery system.
+Delivered through the existing Small-Scale Renewable Energy Scheme, the Labor government’s successful Cheaper Home Batteries Program, launched in July 2025, reduced the price of home batteries by 30% and “strapped a rocket to the momentum” of home battery installation and solar power uptake, according to the Clean Energy Council.
+The subsidy remains available to households that already have solar panels, as well as those who have yet to install their solar and battery system.

 “The Cheaper Home Battery Program will usher in one of the biggest changes in the energy sector since the introduction of solar,” says John Grimes, Chief Executive of Smart Energy Council.

-“Solar is the cheapest form of power generation in Australia by a country mile, and it’s getting cheaper, now households can store that cheap solar and use it when they need it.”
+According to the Clean Energy Council, rooftop solar generated 12.8 per cent of Australia’s electricity in the first half of 2025.
+“Solar is the cheapest form of power generation in Australia by a country mile, and it’s getting cheaper, now households can store that cheap solar and use it when they need it,” says Grimes.

 How much are solar batteries?